Eason748/chain-fox-frontend/README.md

 - **Routing**: Page navigation using React Router
 - **State Management**: Using React's Context API and Hooks
 - **API Integration**: Integration with DeepSeek AI API for code analysis
-- **Authentication**: Integration with Supabase authentication service
+- **Authentication**: Integration with Supabase authentication service and permission control
 - **PDF Export**: Report export using jsPDF and html2canvas

 ### Performance Optimization